marcharper/python-ternary/README.md

 tax.show()
 ```

 In this case the keyword argument *boundary* indicates whether you wish to evaluate points on the boundary of the partition (which is sometimes undesirable).
 Specify `style="hexagonal"` for hexagons.
-Large scalings can use a lot of RAM (the number of polygons rendered is O(n^2) ).
+Large scalings can use a lot of RAM since the number of polygons rendered is O(n^2).

 You may specify a [matplotlib colormap](http://matplotlib.org/examples/color/colormaps_reference.html) (an instance or the colormap name) in the cmap argument.

 ![Ternary Heatmap Examples](/../images/readme_images/heatmap_shannon.png)

 Ternary can also make heatmaps from data.
-In this case you need to supply a dictionary mapping `(i,j) for i + j + k = scale` to a float as input for a heatmap, using the function
+In this case you need to supply a dictionary
+mapping `(i, j)` or `(i, j, k)` for `i + j + k = scale` to a float as input for a heatmap.
+It is not necessary to include `k` in the dictionary keys since it can be determined from `scale`, `i`, and `j`.
+This reduces the memory requirements when the partition is very fine (significant when `scale` is in the hundreds).

+Make the heatmap as follows:

 ```
-ternary.heatmap(d, scale, ax=None, cmap=None)
+ternary.heatmap(data, scale, ax=None, cmap=None)
 ```

 or

 ```
-tax.heatmap(d, cmap=None)
+tax.heatmap(data, cmap=None)
 ```

 This can produces images such as:

 ![Ternary Heatmap Examples](/../images/readme_images/heatmap_rsp.png)

-It is not necessary to include `k` in the dictionary keys since it can be determined from `scale`, `i`, and `j`.
-This reduces the memory requirements when the partition is very fine (significant when scale >= 500).
+There is a large set of heatmap examples [here](http://people.mbi.ucla.edu/marcharper/stationary_stable/3x3/incentive.html).

 # Unittests